bright/new-www/content/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and gradle.md

 AWS_ACCOUNT_ID, AWS_REGION, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
 ```

-> I created a user with admin privileges and I use its credentials in GitLab — it is only for the purpose of this guide and it’s not recommended technic for “real projects”
+<div class="important-info"><div>> I created a user with admin privileges and I use its credentials in GitLab — it is only for the purpose of this guide and it’s not recommended technic for “real projects”</div></div>

 ![](https://cdn-images-1.medium.com/max/1600/1*mClQYzaxrZD9KpBa3q7ZfA.png)
 *CI/CD Settings Variables*